Tasmanian Trail, Tasmania

 Cradle Mountain to Strahan, Tasmania

 This journey is one of the world’s most impressive medium distance trails.
-142km (88 miles) of the most spectacular riding Oz has to offer.
-Taking in Alpine Forests and breathtaking views of Cradle Mountain and Mount Pelion, the beginning of this route is easy and highly rewarding but there is a lack of places to stop so carry water and supplies.
+Around 142km (88 miles) long, it takes in Alpine Forests and breathtaking views of Cradle Mountain and Mount Pelion.
+The beginning of this route is easy and highly rewarding but there is a lack of places to stop so carry water and supplies.
 You will then climb for 4kms (2.4 miles) through rainforest before hitting the peak of Mount Black and descending back down into Roseberry.
 Mountain bikers will be able to take in Tasmania’s tallest waterfall Montezuma just south of this quaint mining town.
 You will probably call it a day around here and freshen up for 20kms (12.4 miles) of hilly rides through more pretty rainforests at the start of day two.
 You will then encounter a pretty gentle flat section of grassy plains before eventually arriving in the charming coastal village of Strahan.
 Not to be missed.